Xanthatin: Metabolism

 Xanthatin is classified as a sesquiterpene lactone, which can help to determine the metabolism of xanthatin, because metabolism of xanthatin is unknown.
 There are studies about the metabolism of different sesquiterpene lactones.
 Most of the sesquiterpene lactones are BCS II classified, which means that they have high permeability and low water solubility.
 After they entered the gastrointestinal tract, the absorption is poorly due to their pH sensitivity.
 Xanthatin contains a α-methylene-γ-butyrolactone, which is the main location of metabolism in other sesquiterpene lactones.
 However, there are metabolic differences in similar compounds with this reactive group.
 But phase I reactions such as oxidation, (de)hydration, hydroxylation, sequential desaturation, and epoxidation are found in different sesquiterpene lactones.
 (Acetyl)cysteine conjugation, methylation, glutathione conjugation are common phase II reactions in sesquiterpene lactones.

 Indications

 In traditional medicine, some symptoms may occur at high doses.
 These may include vomiting, tremors, weak pulse, a loss of appetite, and convulsions.

 Efficacy

 Traditionally, Xanthatin has been used in folk medicine.
 Xanthatin is a bioactive compound and possesses anti-inflammatory, analgesic, anti-asthmatic, anti-microbial, diuretic properties.
 However, scientific research of xanthatin is limited.

-Scientific studies exhibit that xanthatin can be anti-proliferative against various tumour cells in-vitro and in-vivo through inhibition and induce apoptosis.
+Scientific studies show that xanthatin can be anti-proliferative against various tumour cells in-vitro and in-vivo through inhibition and induce apoptosis.
 Xanthatin also consists of an anti-inflammatory activity by inhibiting PGE2 synthesis and 5-lipoxygenase activity.